-Trolling gear is pretty basic, and usually consists of a rod around 1.5 to 2m long, a wide diameter reel, typically an Alvey trolling reel, this loaded up with some Dacron backing, then lead-line or wire, and finally 50 to 100m of leader.
+Trolling gear can be pretty basic, and usually consists of a rod around 1.5 to 2m long, a wide diameter reel, typically an Alvey trolling reel, this loaded up with some Dacron backing, then lead-line or wire, and finally 50 to 100m of leader.
 Basic it is, but it has accounted for thousands of fish.

 You must check on the regulations where you will be fishing.
 There are various rules for the type of line you can use.